-People risk
+People

-Quilter relies on its talent to deliver its service to customers and to implement the broad range of strategic change initiatives that are currently being delivered.
-In 2020 the COVID-19 operating conditions have posed further people challenges, although a strong focus on supporting staff through this difficult time has reduced its impact.
-People risk has remained elevated but broadly stable during 2020.
-Failure to retain key staff or to attract suitable talent may impact the delivery of Quilter's strategy and may have an adverse impact on Quilter's business, its financial and operational performance and its delivery of service to customers.
+Quilter relies on its talent to deliver its service to customers.
+People risk has remained heightened during the pandemic as Quilter's people have adapted to new ways of working during a period of significant change.
+Delivery of Quilter's ambitious new strategic objectives will require particular skills and competencies to be successful, including digital and ESG-related competencies.
+Failure to attract and retain suitable talent may impact on the delivery of Quilter's strategy and may have an adverse impact on Quilter's business, its financial and operational performance and its delivery of service to customers.

-- Phasing key change programmes to avoid conflicts - Performance evaluation arrangements and related performance and risk-adjusted remuneration arrangements - Regular employee engagement surveys - Quilter's staff wellbeing initiative, 'Thrive'
+- Launch of HR Transformation plan. - Implementation of Workday HR to enhance HR related process. - Talent management and succession programme. - Performance and risk-adjusted remuneration arrangements. - Regular employee engagement surveys. - Quilter's staff wellbeing initiative, 'Thrive'.

-Third party risk
+Third party

-Quilter procures certain services from third parties, and this will increase as the Platform Transformation Programme concludes and results in significant business process and technology outsourcing to FNZ.
+Quilter procures certain services from third parties, which has increased given the significant business process and technology outsourcing to FNZ and the deployment of multiple new cloud-based technologies.
 If Quilter does not effectively oversee its third-party providers, they do not perform as anticipated, or Quilter experiences technological or other problems with a third party, Quilter may experience operational difficulties, increased costs and loss of business, potential customer detriment and damage to its reputation.
-A decreasing residual risk profile is observed as Quilter's third-party oversight arrangements matured through 2020 reducing the risk of material incidents.